contentstack/contentstack-sendgrid-integration-for-email-management/README.md

 # Tutorial

 In this guide, we will discuss how we can integrate Contentstack with SendGrid to manage emails.
-We'll use Contentstack as the backend for writing the content our email and integrate it with SendGrid to send email our customers.
+We'll use Contentstack as the backend for writing the content of our email and integrate it with SendGrid to send email to our customers.

 # Documentation